andrescastillol/ETL-DesignSolution-1/README.md

 * Microsoft SQL Server Data Tools

 ### Problem
-We have a folder with several .txt files ('Sample Files' folder) with important data that we need to load it into our fact table 'FactCurrencyRates'.
+We have a folder with several .txt files ('SampleData' folder) with important data that we need to load it into our fact table 'FactCurrencyRates'.
 Since our 'FactCurrencyRate' table have two primary keys ('CurrencyKey' and 'DateKey') we need to load up those dimensions as well ('DimCurrency' and 'DimDate').
 Therefore, our plan is to use a combination of loops, expressions, flat file connection managers, and a data flow to load these files dynamically.

 <p align="center">
   <img width="300" src="Images/Fig1.jpg">